datahub-project/datahub/docs/faq.md

 - [Vrbo (Expedia Group)](https://www.vrbo.com/)

 ## Is there a contributor selection criteria?
 We welcome contributions from everyone in the community.
-Please read our [contirbuting guidelines](CONTRIBUTING.md).
+Please read our [contributing guidelines](CONTRIBUTING.md).
 In general, we will review PRs with the same rigor as our internal code review process to maintain overall quality.

 ## How does LinkedIn plan to engage with the community?
 We plan to organize public town hall meetings at a monthly cadence, which may change depending on the interest from the community.
 Also we recently deprecated Gitter and start using [Slack](https://datahubspace.slack.com/join/shared_invite/zt-cl60ng6o-6odCh_I~ejZKE~a9GG30PA) as one of the main ways to support the community.